awnpvng/Product-Recommendation-System/README.md

 | **ALS + ItemCF** | ~7.80% | Ensembling improves candidate quality significantly. |
 | **ALS + ItemCF + LightGBM** | **8.82%** | **State-of-the-Art for this dataset.** |

-**Business Impact:** With a Precision@10 of 8.82%, for every 10 items recommended by the system, the user will organically purchase ~0.88 items on average.
-Deployed to a user base of 2.5M, this represents a massive uplift in Conversion Rate (CVR) and overall Gross Merchandise Value (GMV).
+**Business Impact:** With a strict Precision@10 of 8.82% (predicting *new* items the user hasn't bought before), for every 10 items recommended, the user will organically discover and purchase ~0.88 new items on average.
+Deployed to a user base of 2.5M, this represents a massive uplift in Conversion Rate (CVR) and overall Gross Merchandise Value (GMV) while minimizing the Cold-Start problem.

-## Repository Structure
-- `/EDA_Featuring/`: Jupyter notebooks and scripts for Exploratory Data Analysis, Memory Optimization, and Feature Engineering.
-- `/example_dataset/`: Samples of chunked transaction and item data for local testing.
-- `/weight/`: Pre-trained model weights (LightGBM, ALS latent matrices).
-- `visualization_code.py`: Scripts for generating business intelligence and model evaluation charts.
-- `*.md`: Detailed internal documentation for Hyperparameters, Feature Explanations, and Pipeline comparisons.